keix/claudia/README.md

 # Claudia — A Rewrite of UNIX Sixth Edition
-**Claudia** is a minimal operating system written entirely in [Zig](https://ziglang.org/).
-It aims to teach systems programming without libc, without runtime, and without compromise.

-This project contains:

-- A Linux userland built with raw system calls
-- A freestanding RISC-V64 kernel, designed to run on bare metal
+For a crystal-clear understanding of the system’s structure, start here.

+This project reimagines the spirit of UNIX Sixth Edition, rewritten with modern clarity and minimalism on the RISC-V architecture.
+No libc.
+No runtime.
+No frameworks.
+Only the machine, the language, and your intent.

 If you want to understand how a system works, you must write one — under the POSIX.

 ## Why "Claudia"?
 A quiet name for a quiet system.
-No noise.
-No frameworks.
-Just code and the machine beneath it.

 ## Requirements
 Zig is the only requirement.